imtiaz101325/academic/README.md

 #Personal Repository

-This is only public because I can't afford private reposatories.
+This is only public because I can't afford private repositories.
 You do not have permission to use this code.